 Most financial aid programs have limits.
 Sometimes limits are based on the aggregate/total dollar amount (in the case of loans) and sometimes they are based on the number of semesters (grants) a student can receive certain aid types.
 These limits are not appealable.
 In addition to these limits, students must also adhere to the Satisfactory Academic Progress (SAP) Policy limits.

-While financial aid applicants are evaluated for Scholarships, Grants, Loans, and Federal Work Study.
+Financial aid applicants are evaluated for Scholarships, Grants, Loans, and Federal Work Study.
 We encourage you to visit these links for detailed information on the programs that you have been offered.
-The eligibility in many programs is limited for Graduate level students.

 Scholarships